open/close all folders

 - Stern Teacher: To a hospitalized Suk.
 He becomes an actual teacher at the end.

 - The Profiler: Played with.
 He's usually correct on guessing who the culprits are, with Tenma being the exception.
 He just can't predict how they'll react, one being Driven to Suicide and one almost killing him for revealing his motives.

 - The Spock: He's able to guess motives, but he's not able to read the emotional reactions of cornered culprits, which nearly kills him at one point.

-- The Stoic: He is always serious about his work and shows little emotion, which causes others to think they don't care about him.
+- The Stoic: He is always serious about his work and shows little emotion, which causes others to think he doesn't care about them.

 - To Know Him, I Must Become Him: "I am Tenma.
 Domo."

 - Wrong Genre Savvy: Played with.
 His assumptions on culprits of crimes is correct, he's not able to predict the reactions once they're cornered, especially one that manages to nearly kill him at one point.
 Then there's thinking Tenma has a Split Personality to justify the crimes rather than a ten year old boy doing so.

-- All Take and No Give: How most of her relationships play out, Tenma declined her attempt to get back together for this very reason, still bitter on the whole thing, that and finding Johan was much more important.
+- All Take and No Give: How most of her relationships play out.
+Tenma declined her attempt to get back together for this very reason, still bitter on the whole thing, and finding Johan was much more important.

 - Break the Haughty: Her father's death is this for her, proving she can't just casually throw away people.